martig3/dathost-discord-scrim-bot/README.md

 - `!clearqueue` - Clears the active queue (Privileged)
 - `!start` - Start the scrim after the queue is full
 - `!start -override` - Start the scrim even if the queue is not full (Privileged)
+- `!recover` - Recovers queue if bot fails, tag all users after command to add to new queue (privileged)
 - `!help` - generates help message

 ## `!start` Sequence